apostrophecms/apostrophe-documentation/docs/modules/apostrophe-docs/index.md

 On success the callback receives `(null, doc)`.
 ### rescueBody(*req*, *doc*, *callback*) *[api]*
-Move the given document to the trash.
+Remove the given document from the trash.
 You should call .rescue(), not this method.
 However you can override this method to alter the implementation.